bexiturley/pands-project/README.md

 *print(data.describe())*

 This prints the same information but in a linear format rather than tabular.
-Again there is no real need for it but it was my own curiorisity to see the different way to view the information.
+Again there is no real need for it but I was curious to see the different ways the information could be viewed.
 *summary = data.describe()*
 *summary = summary.transpose()*
 *print (summary.head())*

 ***

-## Printing the first 5 columns of the information from the seaborne’s builtin dataset .
+## Printing the first 5 columns of the information from the seaborne’s builtin dataset

 *data = sns.load_dataset("iris")*
 *print(data.head())*